Chapter 4: From Now On, You Have Me

 He took another step closer, and I caught that same winter-fresh scent from last night.
 "Brandon Stark."

 The Brandon Stark?
 Seriously?
 The name hit me like a physical blow.
 My mind raced through the possibilities, the connections.
-"What's your relationship with Alexander Stark?"
+"Wait... what's your connection to Alexander?"

 His lips curved into a predatory smile.
-"If I say there's no relationship, would you believe me?"
+"If I say there's no real connection, would you believe me?"

 He closed the distance between us in two long strides, his movements fluid and graceful despite his imposing height.
 At this distance, I could see how his perfectly tailored suit accentuated his broad shoulders and lean frame, how the morning light caught the sharp angles of his face.
 Suddenly the room felt too small, too warm.
-I tried to step back, but my legs hit the edge of the bed.
+I clutched the sheet tighter around myself, terribly conscious of my complete nakedness beneath the thin barrier of silk.
+I tried to scoot back, but my bare skin against the smooth sheets reminded me of just how vulnerable I truly was.
 Trapped.
 Again.

 His tie pin caught the morning light as he leaned closer, casting golden reflections on the wall.
 "Miss Taylor," his voice dropped lower, a velvet rumble that sent an involuntary shiver down my spine.
 His eyes searched my face with an intensity that made my breath catch.
 "Don't you hate them?
 Being betrayed by the ones closest to you, don't you hate them?"